-Ladder staff work across eight sites in Victoria, NSW, South Australia and Western Australia, with our Head Office based in Collingwood, Victoria.
+Ladder staff work across seven sites in Victoria, NSW, South Australia and Western Australia, with our Head Office based in Collingwood, Victoria.

 Sarah Bourke, General Manager Programs

 Stephanie De Campo, General Manager Corporate Affairs (Acting CEO)

 Bob McKevitt, Manager Development and Partnerships